Sambit-Mondal/Konnexions/README.md

 ## Acknowledgments

-- Yahoo Finance and Alpha Vantage for financial data APIs
+- Alpha Vantage for financial data APIs
-- Twitter API for social media sentiment data
 - The scikit-learn team for machine learning tools